Craig and David share their adoption story of adopting twice.

 We always thought that we’d like to have kids at some point in the future, but it wasn’t until a few years after we had the civil partnership that we actually considered options.
-That would have been around 2013.
 As a gay male couple, our starting point was either surrogacy or adoption.
 We went to an event in London on surrogacy, and we left feeling like it wasn’t right for us – it felt too complicated and expensive, particularly when there are lots of children out there in need of a good home.
 So, we decided to start looking into adoption.

 Why did you choose CCS Adoption?

 We attended an LGBTQ+ event in Bristol and got chatting with a social worker there.
 She seemed really nice and was from CCS.
 We also liked the look of the website and the materials they produced.
 My husband called a few other agencies and local authorities – we just didn’t get as a good feeling as from them.
 It all felt like a huge leap into the dark – but we felt a bit more comfortable doing that with CCS!

 How did you find the assessment process and training?

 I found it really tough to, effectively, give up my privacy during the assessment – and some of the training sessions covered very challenging topics.
 We took a break between stages 1 and 2 to gather our thoughts, and make sure we were definitely up for it – and we went on a lovely holiday after we were approved.